 Lathrop Trotter is the source for gas and steam turbines, turbine generator sets, and combined heat and power solutions.
-We work to assess and address specific application needs so we can specify and develop a turbine system package that meets and exceeds goals and expectations, and offers flexibility for future needs.
+We work to assess and address specific application needs, so we can specify and develop a turbine system package that meets and exceeds goals and expectations while offering flexibility for future needs.
 We design customized, reliable systems that integrate seamlessly with a customer’s existing processes.

 Industrial Steam Turbines

-For decades both gas and steam turbines have been employed as drives for generators, compressors pumps, chillers and fans.
-These machines can very efficiently convert flow and pressure into electrical energy or to do mechanical work.
+For decades, both gas and steam turbines have been employed as drives for generators, compressors pumps, chillers, and fans.
+These machines can very efficiently convert flow and pressure into electrical energy or do mechanical work.

-Larger units are used in Combined Heat and Power installations where the electrical power generation is a byproduct of the heating process, this is known as a “Bottoming Cycle”.
-Industrial Steam Turbine Generator applications range in size from a few hundred kW to hundreds of Megawatts and often found in Paper, Chemical and Basic Materials Industries.
-Generally, any industry that utilizes high volumes of steam as part of the process, should consider generating onsite power via a steam turbine generator.
+Larger units are used in Combined Heat and Power installations where the electrical power generation is a byproduct of the heating process, this is known as a “Bottoming Cycle.”
+Industrial Steam Turbine Generator applications range in size from a few hundred kW to hundreds of megawatts and are often found in the paper, chemical, and basic materials industries.
+Generally, any industry that utilizes high volumes of steam as part of the process should consider generating onsite power via a steam turbine generator.

-More information at : EPA.gov – Catalog of CHP Technologies
+More information: EPA.gov – Catalog of CHP Technologies

 Industrial Gas Turbines

 Ranging in size from 3 to 50 megawatts, Industrial Gas Turbine Generator Sets can deliver highly reliable onsite power with very low emissions.
 When a heat recovery boiler is installed to capture the thermal energy in the turbine exhaust, the overall system efficiency can reach 85-90%.
 These systems are appropriately called “Combined Heat and Power” systems since they provide both power and heating (or cooling) from a single fuel source.